gvwilson/thirdbit/_posts/2019/02/2019-02-28-things-i-didnt-tweet.md

     If you're going to get a tattoo,
     I think "End Hunger" is a better motto, because *that's* worth fighting for.

+-   "You have the kind of terror you get when you drop your computer and you think it's broken forever."
+    (My daughter describing the appearance of a tentacled monster while DM'ing her first game of *Dungeons & Dragons*.)